the-reefshark/tp/docs/DeveloperGuide.md

        Expected: No bug is edited.
 The app response with "Please provide column in Kanban view window".

     1. Execute `edit 1 c/todo d/desc`<br>
-       Expected: The first bug in the `todo` column is edited.
+       Expected: The first bug in the `Todo` column is edited.
 Details of the bug are shown in the status message.

 ### Adding tags to an existing bug